My Verizon Cloud – Reviews And How It Works

 The service works on all kinds of devices including smartphones, tablet, or on the web.
 All you need to do is to download the Verizon Cloud app (iOS, Android).
 Users can also download the Cloud desktop app so they can access their account through a desktop or laptop computer.

-Here’s the list of features straight from Verizon Cloud app’s page:
+Here’s the list of features straight from the Verizon Cloud app’s page:

 - BACK UP your phone’s content to your secure cloud storage